nodejs/node/doc/api/buffer.md

   this encoding will also correctly accept "URL and Filename Safe Alphabet" as specified in [RFC 4648, Section 5][].
 Whitespace characters such as spaces, tabs, and new lines contained within the base64-encoded string are ignored.

+* `'base64url'`: [base64url][] encoding as specified in
+  [RFC 4648, Section 5][].
+When creating a `Buffer` from a string, this encoding will also correctly accept regular base64-encoded strings.
+When encoding a `Buffer` to a string, this encoding will omit padding.

 * `'hex'`: Encode each byte as two hexadecimal characters.
 Data truncation may occur when decoding strings that do exclusively contain valid hexadecimal